CezarLeahu/java-training/session1/README.md

   - is an instance of a class
   - it contains both **data** and **behaviour**

+> **A word about programming and software:** \
+> Fundamentally, all that code/software does is to manipulate data.
+It retrieves, modifies and sends data away.\
+> Every method in the code has an "IN" and an "OUT".

 ### Encapsulation:
   - _public, package-private, protected, private_ visibility for fields, methods and classes
   - **accessors** (getters & setters) are used to provide access to actual fields: